oletizi/mulder/modules/mulder-specs/SPEC-MULDER-SPECS.md

 - [ ] Show which phase the project is currently in based on completed features
 - [ ] Block marking advanced features as "in-progress" when MVP is incomplete
 - [ ] Generate phase-based progress reports (MVP: 80%, Phase 1: 20%, Phase 2: 0%)
+- [ ] Auto-update spec checkboxes based on detected implementations (with user confirmation)

 ## Feature 4: Validation

 - [ ] Validate project state against specification
+- [ ] Use Claude in non-interactive mode to analyze codebase for validation
 - [ ] Check for missing implementations
 - [ ] Report on specification coverage
 - [ ] Integrate with code review workflows
-- [ ] Validate that MVP features are implemented before advanced features
+- [ ] Validate that MVP features are implemented before advanced features (default behavior)
 - [ ] Detect "scope creep" - advanced features implemented without MVP completion
 - [ ] Generate warnings when code implements features not in current phase
 - [ ] Suggest moving premature features to appropriate phase
+- [ ] Auto-detect which spec to validate against (no need to specify)

 ## Feature 5: CLI Tool